-With its demise went a whole chapter of English slang that had been born from the many units of old currency.
-Money is now quite boring; none of the coins have any other nicknames and are equally fewer in number than the old sterling set that started with the farthing.
+Like the tanner a lot of English slang was born from pre-decimalisation coinage.
+Money is now quite boring; none of the old sterling set of coins have any nicknames and are fewer in number.

 So called because it had one very small back wheel ‘the farthing’ and a very large front wheel ‘the penny’.